A-NZ-PEPPOL/A-NZ-Industry-Practice-Statements/A-NZ_Industry_Practice_Statement_specific_billing_use_cases.md

 # A-NZ Industry Practice Statement

-## Guidance and implementation options for specific billing scenarios
+# Guidance and implementation options for specific billing scenarios

 **Version: 1.0**

 **Publication Date: April 2023**

+📄 File available for download [here](Update the link)

 Contact the local Peppol Authority for questions or feedback: